abhi2024vlg/Art_extract/Task1/README.md

 This project focuses on detecting outliers in image data using deep learning techniques and dimensionality reduction methods.

 I selected the best classifier model (ResNet50-RLA + SE) for outlier detection.
 For extracting image embeddings, I removed the final fully connected layer in the model architecture, allowing me to obtain high-dimensional feature representations of the images.

-I generated embeddings for all images in the test dataset using this modified model.
+This way,I generated embeddings for all images in the test dataset using this modified model.

 ### Confusion Matrix Visualization